 stimulant, including natural plant or seaweed

-and macro nutrient needed by the plant, plus
+and macro nutrients needed by the plant, plus

-fungi and over 70 species of bacteria that help
+fungi and over 70+ strains of aerobic bacteria that help

 the soil to convert nutrientstied